Extensions in Jacobian Algebras and Cluster Categories of Marked Surfaces: Background on Jacobian algebras, cluster categories and snake graphs

 Extend the sign function to all edges of $\calg$ by the following rule: opposite edges have opposite signs and the south side and east side of each tile have the same sign as do the north and west side of each tile. \end{Definition}

 Note that for every snake graph there are two sign functions, $f$ and $f'$ such that $f(\sigma_i) = - f'( \sigma_i)$, for each $ 1 \leq i \leq d-1$.

 A crossing of two arcs $\gamma_1, \gamma_2$ has an interpretation in terms of the associated snake graphs as given in \cite{CS} and as further explored in \cite{CS2}.
 Depending on the triangulation and the arcs, there are three different ways in which the two arcs can cross, see Figure~\ref{ThreeTypes}.
+In the first case, the arcs cross in what we refer to as an \emph{overlap} since both arcs $\gamma_1$ and $ \gamma_2$ cross at least one common arc in the triangulation and the crossing can be moved up to homotopy to any triangle adjoining an arc of the triangulation crossed by both $\gamma_1$ and $\gamma_2$.
+In the last two cases the crossing occurs in a single triangle and cannot be moved outside of this triangle by homotopy.
+We say that the arcs {\it cross in a triangle}.

-In terms of snake graphs these crossings correspond to a crossing overlap, grafting with $s=d$ and grafting with $s \neq d$.
+In terms of snake graphs and using the terminology of \cite{CS2} these crossings correspond to a crossing overlap, grafting with $s=d$ and grafting with $s \neq d$.
+Note that the integer $d$ corresponds to the number of tiles of the snake graph $\calg_1$ corresponding to $\gamma_1$ and $s$ is some integer $1 \leq s \leq d$ as defined in \cite[Section 3.3]{CS2} denoting the position at which the `grafting' takes place.
 We will later see in Section~{\ref{CrossingModulesSection}} that these correspond to three types of module crossings, namely crossing in a module, arrow crossing, and 3-cycle crossing, respectively.

 We start by defining an overlap of two snake graphs and a self-overlap of a snake graph.